Keeping Our Children Safe

 Designated roles within the school:

-Designated Safeguarding Lead/PREVENT Lead: Miss Priestley
+Designated Safeguarding Lead/PREVENT Lead: Sheena Priestley

-Nominated Safeguarding Governor: Mr Brinkworth
+Nominated Safeguarding Governor: Myles Cameron

-Attendance Lead: Miss Priestley
+Attendance Lead: Sheena Priestley

-Deputy Designated Safeguarding Lead: Mrs Hillier
+Deputy Designated Safeguarding Lead: Joanna Hillier

-Looked After Children designated teacher: Miss Priestley
+Looked After Children designated teacher: Sheena Priestley

-Senior Mental Health Lead: Mrs Hillier
+Senior Mental Health Lead: Joanna Hillier

-Emotional Learning Support Assistant: Mrs Sweeney
+Emotional Learning Support Assistant: Abbie Sweeney

 Visiting the school